 - 5. What if the defendant fails to complete preprosecution diversion in Las Vegas, NV?

-- 6. Can defendants who completes proprosecution diversion get their arrest records sealed in Las Vegas, NV?
+- 6. Can preprosecution diversion lead to records seals in Las Vegas, NV?

-"Diversion" programs are where eligible misdemeanor defendants in Nevada may complete certain terms (such as an educational course) in exchange for the court dismissing the misdemeanor charge.
-Because this is all "preprosecution," defendants do not have to enter a plea like they would if they were doing a plea bargain.
+It is where eligible defendants complete rehab, classes, or other tasks in exchange for the court dismissing their misdemeanor charge.
+And defendants do not have to enter a plea like they would if they were doing a plea bargain.1

 - vehicular manslaughter;